Mtanash/storefornt-task/README.md

-# Store front task for Scandiweb
+# Store front task for company i applied to

 ## How to configure and run application